 The Bishop's Education Fund, which was founded over a decade ago and which has awarded millions of dollars in grants to Catholic school students in our Diocese, is awarded on the basis of financial need.

 To be eligible, applicants must (1) be practicing Catholics registered in a parish in the Diocese of Pittsburgh, (2) attend one of the diocesan, parish, or regional schools and (3) have demonstrated financial need.
-In general, grants from the Bishop’s Education Fund have ranged from $150 to $250 for elementary students and from $250 to $350 for high school students, with the largest grants going to the most needy.
+In general, grants from the Bishop’s Education Fund grands go to those families with the most need.

 Scholastic Opportunity Scholarship (S.O.S.)